 "Not all fairy tales have a happy ending." ~ my hubby quoting someone else I am sure.

 He will most certainly be surprised when he sees I have quoted him! (evil laughter).
-I searched to find the origins of this quotation but so many people have used it in one way or another that I couldn't correctly attribute it to anyone specifically.
+So many people have used the quotation in one way or another that I couldn't correctly attribute it to anyone specifically.

-When I paint, I usually have a story in mind.
-In the last post, a brain worm just wouldn't let go and the song helped me to WRITE the story.
-But the story has never been painted on canvas: this was going to be my challenge.
+When I paint, I often have a story in mind.
+Sometimes, a song that I hum as I paint helps me WRITE the story.
+But the story itself has never been painted on canvas: this was going to be my challenge.

-After I had painted the figure on the left, I thought of the ballet Swan Lake, the contrast between black and white, and the evil woman who tried to disguise herself to fool a prince.
+After I had painted the figure on the left, I thought of the ballet Swan Lake, the contrast between black and white.
+She became the evil woman who tried to disguise herself to fool a prince.

 Wicked Odile confronting Odette, 9x12 acrylic on canvas.